rishav21556/shivadhesh/README.md

 8. Start the development server: `python manage.py runserver`.
 9. Access the website at: `http://127.0.0.1:8000/users/home/All/`.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to modify, distribute, and use the code for personal and commercial purposes.

 ## Contact

 For any inquiries or feedback, please contact the project maintainer: